-Of all reported characteristics, pupils with SEN have the largest attainment gap when compared to those without any identified SEN. ii In 2019, 25.6% of Wiltshire pupils with SEN support reached the expected standard in reading, writing and mathematics, compared with 75% of Wiltshire pupils with no identified SEN, resulting in an attainment gap of 49 percentage points.
+Of all reported characteristics, pupils with SEN have the largest attainment gap when compared to those without any identified SEN. In 2019, 25.6% of Wiltshire pupils with SEN support reached the expected standard in reading, writing and mathematics, compared with 75% of Wiltshire pupils with no identified SEN, resulting in an attainment gap of 49 percentage points.

-The Avenue is required to publish information on the attainment of SEN pupils.
+The Avenue Primary School is required to publish information on the attainment of SEN pupils.
 The focus of this section of this Equality Information document is disability.
 The disability areas being highlighted in this report have been adapted to reflect our current pupil profile.
-Please note that as schools must adhere to data protection protocols in order not to breach the confidentiality of individual or small groups of pupils, this may mean that our school is limited in the data it is able to publish in this section.